remotal-io/webscrapper-free/README.md

 You javascript code, is run inside an `async function` inside a `Promise`.
 It means you can use `await` directly, but you must make sure to call `rws.resolve(...)` (cf according definitions [scrapper](#rwsresolve)/[dataworker]((#rwsresolve-1))) to actually end your script.

+## Storage
+Everything is stored in your browser localstorage.
+If you want to save/share your projects, use the export feature.
+NB: /!\ You will loose everything by uninstalling the extension.

+## Compatability
+For now, only Google Chrome is supported.
+Depending on demands, support for Firefox will be added.

 ## SCRAPPER.JS